gaurisarin/DatabaseDesign/SQLBooksDatabaseProject /README.txt

 Steps to run project.ipynb

 1.
-Download the DaleyPOjukoBSarinGFinalProject and unzip the folder and save
+Download the SQLBooksDatabaseProject and unzip the folder and save

 2.
 Ensure you have python installed, MYSQL Workbench and PyMySQL installed on your system